Trends

 State and territory

-The data in the graph and the table below show the proportion of participants aged 15–64 who responded “yes” to “Has the NDIS helped you have more choice and control over your life?” after two years in the scheme, grouped by Australian states and territories.
-In 2022–23 Q3, in Queensland, 81% of NDIS participants believed the NDIS had helped them have more choice and control (after two years in the scheme), compared with 67% in the Northern Territory.
+The data in the graph and the table below show the proportion of participants aged 15–64 who responded 'yes' to 'Has the NDIS helped you have more choice and control over your life?' after two years in the scheme, grouped by Australian states and territories.
+In 2025–26 Q2, 85% of NDIS participants in Queensland and 77% in the Northern Territory believed the NDIS had helped them have more choice and control (after two years in the scheme).

 Source: